Brno-Tuřany Airport

-Brno-Tuřany Airport is an airport in Brno, Czech Republic.
+Brno-Tuřany Airport (Letiště Brno-Tuřany) is an airport in Brno, Czech Republic.
 It serves mainly the southeastern part of the Czech Republic.

 In 2024, 749,153 passengers passed through the Brno-Tuřany passenger terminal, making it the second busiest airport in the Czech Republic.

 Location

 Brno-Tuřany Airport is located about 7.5 km southeast of Brno's city centre.
 The airport is about 120 km from other international airports, such as Vienna Airport and Bratislava Airport and smaller international airports in Ostrava and Pardubice.

 History

 Early years

 The airport was built during the 1950s as a replacement for the old Brno airport located in Slatina (northeast of Tuřany airport).
 In 1967, a new departure hall construction began.
 During the 1980s, the airport was handed over for use by the Czechoslovak air force, and civil operations were reduced to a minimum.
 Civil flights were operated during exhibitions and fairs taking place at Brno Exhibition Centre.
 In 1986, the new departure hall and related facilities were completed.
 After the fall of communism in 1989, the airport returned to civil use, and was operated by the state-owned Czech Airport Authority.